RyanMarinoff/ISW-Prism/_posts/2016-12-21-idataloader-initialized.markdown

 make all data to be accessible only on certain terms.
 The intent is to ensure that all data that is placed within the class will be safe and accurate.
-Due to not implementing this functionality till a later date, I have created ccessor for each data type.
+Due to not implementing this functionality till a later date, I have created an accessor for each data type.
 The ID field is unique, where after creation this field is not able to be changed.
 Changing this field will indicate a different physical item.